berenzorn/wildberries/README.md

 First time you start this crawler in a day, you must use **-u** or **-s** argument, because the proxies are changing constantly.
 Example:
 ```
-python crawler.py -u backpacks "https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki"
+python crawler.py -u backpacks https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki
 ```
 When you see that some section has more than 20000 positions, you must specify your request or many positions in the middle will stay unnoticed.
 You can split it into two queries or more.
+Now you need the quotes before and after URL.
 Example:
 ```
-python crawler.py backpacks https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki?price=200;2000
+python crawler.py backpacks "https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki?price=200;2000"
-python crawler.py backpacks https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki?price=2000;20000
+python crawler.py backpacks "https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki?price=2000;20000"
 ```
 Here I splitted backpack section to *"cheaper than 2000rub"* and *"from 2000rub to 20000rub"*.
 You can split and specify these sections using three or even more categories.
 Example:
 ```
-python crawler.py backpacks https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki?price=3000;10000&color=0&kind=1&consists=6
+python crawler.py backpacks "https://www.wildberries.ru/catalog/aksessuary/sumki-i-ryukzaki/ryukzaki/ryukzaki?price=3000;10000&color=0&kind=1&consists=6"
 ```
 if you need only *black* *polyester* backpacks *for men* with *the price from 3000rub to 10000rub*.
 And so on.